lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

                             // x now has the value of 8
     x += 5;                 // Shorthand for the previous line
                             // x now has the value of 13
-                            // can be declared on the same line

 Math Operators
 --------------